mitjafelicijan/probe/README.md

 > Check `shell.nix` to see the software and dependencies that are used
 > in these examples.
 If you use Nix just do `nix-shell shell.nix`.

+Every test has it's own `Makefile` so please check that before you try running it.

 | Example                          | What does it do?                                               |
 |----------------------------------|----------------------------------------------------------------|
 | [c-asm](./c-asm)                 | Calls a function written in ASM from C code.                   |